 - The output from terminal of the following:

-These are generic instructions for configuring a linux machine to work with AirPennNet.
+These are generic instructions for configuring a Linux machine to work with AirPennNet.
 Please note these are general guidelines and you might need to alter them for the files in your specific distribution.
-FYI - If you are having trouble with Ubuntu 12.04+ you should not be using these instructions.
+If you have a graphical desktop environment installed, it is highly recommended to use the networking tools from the GUI!
+If you are having trouble with a desktop version of Ubuntu 12.04+ (most popular distro we come across) you should NOT be using these instructions.

 - You need an 802.1X supplicant.
 Many versions of Linux come with wpa_supplicant.
 Put the following text in wpa_supplicant.conf.
 This file might be in /etc/wpa_supplicant.conf or /etc/wpa_supplicant/wpa_supplicant.conf or similar location: